Jump to main content

 KIM: Now that we know more about the idea behind effective prevention, let’s talk about dosing.

-LINDA: As you know, TAKHZYRO is taken once every 2 weeks as a subcutaneous injection after you’ve been trained by a healthcare professional.
+LINDA: As you know, TAKHZYRO is taken once every 2 weeks as a subcutaneous injection after being trained by a healthcare professional.
 Subcutaneous injection means you inject it under your skin.

 KIM: In the clinical trial, most people taking TAKHZYRO were able to self-inject in 1 minute or less.